 I used Leaflet to create this map, which shows various amenities (with a tooltip showing the name) within a 1 km radius of a user's click.
 The points outside the radius fade.
 The three layers can be toggled on/off.

 This is a map of wildfire locations and total area burned in a county in the United States in 2013 made in CARTO.
 The individual wildfires are symbolized by graduated points corresponding to the size.
 I aggregated these by county to give a choropleth map showing the percent of total area burned.
 The opacity of the points change on zoom level and pop-ups give information about the selected item.

 I created this map in CARTO to demonstrate possible impacts of self-driving car technology on employment, using truck driving and taxi/limo drivers as jobs that may be reduced.
 Data is from the Bureau of Labor Statistics Quarterly Census of Employment and Wages for December 2016.
 The zoomed-out view shows the aggregated value of driving jobs by state as a percent of total private employment.
 Zooming in shows the county values.

 I created this map using Leaflet to show coal and natural gas power plants in the United States.
 The plants are marked by circles, where the radius is proportional to the power output.
 On mouseover, the marker changes color and returns on mouseout.
 Clicking on a circle gives an informational popup.
 I filtered the GeoJSON data using Leaflet's functions.

 My name is Courtney Simonse.
-I am a student in the New Maps Plus program at the University of Kentucky.
-I graduated from the University of Notre Dame with a B.S. in Chemical Engineering.
+I am a graduate of the New Maps Plus program at the University of Kentucky (Master's program).
+For my undergrad, I graduated from the University of Notre Dame with a B.S. in Chemical Engineering.
 I have experience in air dispersion modeling, including running AERMOD and mapping results.

 In my free time, I enjoy reading, traveling, and running half (and occasionally full) marathons.